simplex-chat/simplex-chat/README.md

 ##### Troubleshooting on Unix

 If you get `simplex-chat: command not found` when executing the downloaded binary, you need to add the directory containing it to the [`PATH` variable](https://man7.org/linux/man-pages/man7/environ.7.html) (find "PATH" in page).
-To permanently modify `PATH` for future sessions, put `PATH="$PATH:/path/to/dir"` in `~/.profile`, or in `~/.bash_profile` if that's what you have.
+To modify `PATH` for future sessions, put `PATH="$PATH:/path/to/dir"` in `~/.profile`, or in `~/.bash_profile` if that's what you have.
 See [this answer](https://unix.stackexchange.com/a/26059) for the detailed explanation on the appropriate place to define environment variables for `bash` and other shells.

 For example, if you followed the previous instructions, open `~/.profile` for editing: